DynamoBen/WIFItally/README.md

 ## Hardware
 ### Programming
-The initial programming of the tally light requires a USB to serial converter, after that new firmware can be uploaded via the web configuration.

-Initial programming is a two part process:
+The initial programming of the tally light requires a USB to serial converter, after that new firmware can e uploaded via the web configuration.
+Initial programming is a two-part process:
 * Compile and Load the firmware via the Arduino IDE
 * Upload static files to flash (stored in SPIFFS)